uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 Although these are the same product, the construction of the ID is different and so a validation that attempts to confirm that a product passport claim is genuinely supported by third party assessment may fail.

-There are thousands of identifier schemes in active use around the world and only a few have well defined conventions for consistnet representation of their identifiers as globally unique URIs.
-In this section, we define conventions for the consistent representation of identifiers that can be leveraged by any existing or new identifier scheme, whether the identifiers are managed by an issuing authority or self-managed.
+There are thousands of identifier schemes in active use around the world and only a few have well defined conventions for consistent representation of their identifiers as globally unique URIs.
+To address these challenges, in this section, we define conventions for the consistent representation of identifiers that can be leveraged by any existing or new identifier scheme, whether the identifiers are managed by an issuing authority or self-managed.

 ### Uniform Resource Name (URN)